getodk/briefcase/docs/how-to-release.md

    Tracking IDs follow the pattern `UA-12345678-1`

-7. Build the release JAR file with `./gradlew clean build -xtest`
+7. Build the release JAR file with `./gradlew clean build`

     The JAR file will be located at `build/libs` and the filename should be like: `ODK Briefcase vx.y.z.jar`. (replace x.y.z with the actual numbers you've used in step 2)